A call for Visiting Scholars (Guest Lecturers) for 2021-2022 is open: https://smartnet.astonphotonics.uk/guest-scholars/

 AiPT, Aston University, Birmingham, United Kingdom

-Bio: Dr Vladimir Gordienko has received his PhD for his work on broadband fibre optic parametric amplifiers at Aston University, Birmingham, UK in 2018.
-Since then he has been a Research Fellow at Aston University working on several government and industrial funded projects focused on four-wave mixing based devices.
+Bio: Dr Vladimir Gordienko received his PhD for his work on broadband fibre optic parametric amplifiers at Aston University, Birmingham, UK in 2018.
+Since then he has been a Research Fellow at Aston University working on several government and industry funded projects focused on four-wave mixing based devices.
 He is now leading teams of researchers working on fibre optic parametric amplifiers and optical wavelength converters.
 Dr Gordienko is an author of ~30 journal and conference publications, including 3 invited talks, and a patent.

 Dr Vladyslav Kolbasyn